ZhenLiu666/cmake/README.md

 (2) simpletest:
     - using the CMakeLists to compile and link the gtest library
-    - include the gtest TEST functions and function define to main.cpp file
+    - include the gtest TEST functions and function define to main.cpp file (3) Gtest_class:
+    - test calc class with add function
+    - class defination using hpp file and using #program once to set include guard
+    - note the complie way shown in calc_test.cpp